PrachiiPatil/RYGNeco-Internship-Assignment/README.md

 [Insert your deployed application URL here]

 ## Screenshots
-[Add screenshots of your application here]
+Screenshots are added to the Output folder

 ## Usage
 1. **Login**: Enter any username to access the application
-2. **Add Tasks**: Use the form at the top to create new tasks with title and optional description
+2. **Add Tasks**: Use the form at the top to create new tasks with title and optional description and priority
 3. **Manage Tasks**:
-   - Click the checkbox to mark tasks as complete/incomplete
+   - Click the toggle button to mark tasks as complete/incomplete
-   - Use the edit button (✏️) to modify existing tasks
+   - Use the edit button to modify existing tasks
-   - Use the delete button (🗑️) to remove tasks
+   - Use the delete button to remove tasks
 4. **Filter Tasks**: Use the filter buttons to view All, Pending, or Completed tasks
+5. **Sort Tasks**: Use priority, creation date or alphabetical order to sort tasks
 5. **Logout**: Click the logout button to clear your session

-## Key Features Implemented
-- Simple login with username storage
-- Task CRUD operations (Create, Read, Update, Delete)
-- Task completion toggle
-- Task filtering by status
-- LocalStorage data persistence
-- Responsive design for all screen sizes
-- Form validation and error handling
-- Confirmation dialogs for destructive actions
-- Task creation timestamps
-- Empty state handling
-- Accessible UI with proper focus management

 ## Technical Implementation
 - **Component Architecture**: Modular components with clear separation of concerns